-2015 was my first year transitioning to a new city, new home and new career as an Executive Coach and writer/blogger.
+2015 was my first year transitioning to a new city, new home, and new career as an Executive Coach and writer/blogger.
 As of today, almost three years have passed.

 Doing my accounting last month, I realized that earlier this year I crossed a significant threshold for my coaching business in 2017.
 I’m reliably earning enough, after expenses and taxes, to make a living doing what I love.
 It helps that I live a simple life.

-Some bloggers publish their revenue numbers publicly, but I’m not cool doing that.
+Some bloggers publish their revenue numbers publicly, but I’m not cool with doing that.
 Money doesn’t equal happiness.
 All that I know is that I am earning enough to live a life that makes me content.
 I get to help people through meaningful work.
 That’s what matters!

-My big-ticket expenses end up being professional training, coaching (yes, I often hire a coach help me improve, even though I am one!) and travel out of town for conferences and client visits.
+My big-ticket expenses end up being professional training, coaching (yes, I often hire a coach to help me improve, even though I am one!), and travel out of town for conferences and client visits.
 These costs are not essential, but I see such a high ROI (return on investment) from them that I gladly allocate a big chunk of my revenue in that direction.

 This blog post isn’t going to focus on the income from my business, how I generate leads or how I coach.
-Instead, I want to give you a peek behind scenes of my business.
+Instead, I want to give you a peek behind the scenes of my business.
 Let’s geek out on the tools – hardware, software, and services – that I use to keep my business running efficiently.

-What’s great about being a online business owner nowadays is that fantastic software and hardware tools can make life easier, automate tasks and improve the client experience.
+What’s great about being an online business owner nowadays is that fantastic software and hardware tools can make life easier, automate tasks and improve the client experience.
 While I list all the essential tools I use in my business below, don’t let the list overwhelm you!
 If you are just getting started as a coach, pick a few tools to adopt at first.
 Add more as you grow and scale your business.
 That’s what I did!

-Let’s dive into the list…starting with my home office setup and then getting to the various software I use.
+Let’s dive into the list…starting with my home office setup and then getting to the various software tools I use.

 - My Home Office Setup